Assessment & Associated Regulations

 3.1 Before Examination

-- Detailed solutions for the questions; and
+(iii) Detailed solutions or bullet-point model answers to the proposed questions; and

 3.2 After Examination

-Consider all borderline cases in adherence to clause 7.2 of these Regulations.
+(iv) Consider all borderline cases in adherence to clause 7.2 of these Regulations.

 4.0 EXAMINATION OF STUDENTS WITH DISABILITIES